aueam/oi-pkg-checker/README.md

 ### Build

-Just run `make`, it will download some assets and compiles application.
+Just run `make`.
+It will download some assets and compile application.

 ### Use

-- Run the analysis with `target/release/oi-pkg-checker run --catalog $(pwd)/assets/catalog.dependency.C --catalog $(pwd)/assets/catalog.encumbered.dependency.C`
+- Run the analysis
+  with `target/release/oi-pkg-checker run --catalog $(pwd)/assets/catalog.dependency.C --catalog $(pwd)/assets/catalog.encumbered.dependency.C`
     - Output is `data.bin` and `problems.bin`
     - Re-print problems with `target/release/oi-pkg-checker print-problems`
 - Update assets with `make update`

 #### Check fmri

 You can check fmri with `target/release/oi-pkg-checker check-fmri metapackages/build-essential` to see what packages need that fmri.